 Anthony Fauci Award in STEM and Classics

-The Classical Association of the Middle West and South announces the Anthony Fauci Award in STEM and Classics.
-This $500 annual award recognizes an undergraduate student who demonstrates outstanding work in both Classics and a STEM discipline (Science, Technology, Engineering, Mathematics).
-The Committee, at its discretion, may also confer the following prizes: First Runner Up ($200); Second Runner up ($100).
+The Classical Association of the Middle West and South invites applications for the Dr. Anthony Fauci Award in STEM and Classics.
+This $500 annual award recognizes an undergraduate student who demonstrates outstanding work in both Classics and a STEM (Science, Technology, Engineering, Mathematics) or pre-med/pre-health/social science discipline.
+The Committee, at its discretion, may also confer prizes for first runner up ($200) and second runner up ($100).

 Application